raspberrypilearning/comic-character/en/step_3.md

 --- task ---

 **Click Run**
 + You might expect to see the summary section.
-However, the `display` property for the `#summary-section` selector has been set to `none`, so it is hidden.
+However, the `display` property for the `#summary-section` selector is set to `none`, so it is hidden.

 --- collapse ---